ayumodark/zshrc/README.md

 - zsh-completions for more definitions

 - parse through history using up and down arrow, search with zsh-fzf-history-search (ctrl+r)
-    - fzf to search through possible commands
+    - fzf-tab to search through possible commands and previews

 - zsh-syntax-highlighting